307conf/307conf.github.io/content/en/presentations/caminho-para-a-maturidade-em-cloud-security.md

 +++
-title = "Caminho para a Maturidade em Cloud Security" date = 2025-12-14T14:00:00-03:00 authors = ["wagner-azevedo"] track = "AI Village" short_description = "Evolução da segurança em cloud rumo à maturidade organizacional." summary = "Wagner Azevedo discute como organizações podem evoluir seus controles e práticas para atingir maturidade em Cloud Security." weight = 4
+title = "Path to Cloud Security Maturity" date = 2025-12-14T14:00:00-03:00 authors = ["wagner-azevedo"]
+track = "AI Village"
+short_description = "The evolution of cloud security towards organizational maturity." summary = "Wagner Azevedo discusses how organizations can evolve their controls and practices to achieve maturity in Cloud Security." weight = 4
 +++